freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

     Before you get too far, it is important to understand that PypeIt reorients all 2D image data (from any spectrograph) so that the spectral axis is vertical with increasing wavelength corresponding to increasing pixel number.
-In the case of DeVeny data, this amounts to a 90º CW rotation of the images with respect to the original files.
+In the case of DeVeny data, this amounts to a 90\
+    :math:`^\circ` CW rotation of the images with respect to the original files.
 Don't Panic!

 .. tip::

-   At the :ref:`bottom of this page <deveny_workflow>` there is a “cheat sheet” of common DeVeny PypeIt workflows.
+   At the :ref:`bottom of this page <deveny_workflow>` there is a "cheat sheet" of common DeVeny PypeIt workflows.